-The proposed 1,900-dwelling allowance to address unmet housing need in neighbouring authorities is insufficient given the scale of the shortfall identified in the PfSH Spatial Position Statement (PSH01), December 2023.
+The 1,900-dwelling allowance to address unmet housing need in neighbouring authorities is insufficient given the scale of the shortfall identified in the PfSH Spatial Position Statement (PSH01).
 Table 1 shows a shortfall of just under 11,800 homes across the South Hampshire sub region, with the Council's contribution representing 16%.
-This is a significant shortfall that will only increase in future on the basis of the latest standard method, up to an estimated 39,000, at which time the Council's additional dwelling allowance would represent 4.8% of the requirement.
+This is a significant shortfall that will increase in future on the basis of the latest standard method, up to an estimated 39,000, at which time the Council's additional dwelling allowance would represent 4.8% of the requirement.

-There is little evidence to justify this figure which is an adjustment of an additional allowance provided within the Regulation 18 local plan, which was intended to meet both unmet need and fluctuations in the standard method.
+There is little evidence to justify this figure which is an adjustment of an allowance provided within the Regulation 18 local plan, intended to meet both unmet need and fluctuations in the standard method.

-Despite the identified unmet need within the PfSH area, which has been identified for a number of years, the known constraints faced by a number of its constituent authorities (Paragraph 3.24, SD08h), and the requests by Portsmouth and Havant to accommodate their unmet need, no testing has taken place as to whether a higher housing capacity figure could be accommodated within the district.
+Despite the long-standing identified unmet need within the PfSH area, the known constraints faced by a number of its constituent authorities (Paragraph 3.24, SD08h), and the requests by Portsmouth and Havant to accommodate their unmet need, no testing has taken place as to whether a higher housing capacity figure could be accommodated.

-In light of the above, the allowance of 1,900 is not justified by any evidence and the plan does not comply with the above paragraphs of the NPPF.
+Accordingly, the 1,900 allowance is not justified by evidence and the plan does not comply with the above paragraphs of the NPPF.